JD Edwards UX One Increases Efficiency With Personalization

 In the JD Edwards system, user-defined objects (UDO) are all the items that users can create or modify to personalize their experience.
 These include queries, watchlists, landing pages, forms, notifications, OneView, CafeOne, and more.
 Once a user creates a UDO, it will be reviewed and approved by a system administrator and can be copied to different versions of the JD Edwards system.

 Enterprise Search Makes It Easy to Find Specific Data and Records

 UX One also offers powerful keyword-driven enterprise-wide search capabilities across all tasks, versions, and transactional data.
 To find a purchase order or supplier item, simply type a few characters and the relevant records will display dynamically on the page.

 We're here to help

 Upgrading your system with UX One will deliver tremendous benefits to your business—but it does require time and expertise. ennVee is here to help.
-Our team can assist you with enabling User Experience, perform other hardware and software upgrades, and get the most from your JD Edwards investment.
+Our team can assist you with enabling User Experience, performing other hardware and software upgrades, and getting the most from your JD Edwards investment.
 Contact us today to learn more and get started.